 - It’s got the perfect noodle to liquid ratio – This soup is loaded with veggies, chicken, and noodles…not just broth.
 I just don’t love SUPER brothy (read: lacking in good-stuff) soups, so I can really appreciate good-stuff to liquid ratio here.

 If you’re looking for another REALLY delicious recipe featuring chicken thighs, this Chicken Thigh Pesto Bake is a great one to try.
-For instructions on how to make these two recipes work together Cook Once Dinner Fix-style, click HERE.

 Here’s what you’ll need for this really delicious, soul-filling soup:

 - Extra-Virgin Olive Oil – to start, you’ll need 1 tablespoon of extra-virgin olive oil to cook your chicken (and saute your aromatics) in!

 - Chicken Thighs – you’ll also want to grab 1½ pounds of boneless, skinless chicken thighs.
 Thighs provide such delicious flavor here, but if you’d rather use chicken breasts, that’s fine too.

 - Salt and Pepper – a teaspoon of salt and a ½ teaspoon of pepper will be used to season the thighs before tossing them into the pot.